 Military family type is the eligibility categorization for military child care that is comprised of the following elements:

-- Spouse status (e.g., working spouse, student spouse, spouse seeking employment, non-working spouse), if applicable.
+2. Spouse status (i.e., full-time or part-time working spouse, full-time or part-time student spouse, spouse seeking employment, non-working spouse), if applicable.

 Families select their sponsor type and spouse status when they create an MCC household profile and update it, as needed, when there are changes to their sponsor type, marital status, or spouse status.
 MCC uses this information to create a military family type for the household that automatically ties to the appropriate DoD-assigned priority.

-For a complete list of all priorities, refer to the see the Military Family Type tip sheet.
+For a complete list of all priorities, refer to the see the Military Family Type handout.

 WAITLIST SEQUENCE